aless80/PredictingWages_Regression/README.md

 Also, it is interesting how features were created from the existing ones in the "flexible" model by calculating interactions between existing features.
 For this task [patsy](https://patsy.readthedocs.io/en/latest/#) was really handy.

-Cross validating does not make fully sense in this case but it is intersting to see anyway.
+Cross validating does not make fully sense in this case but it is interesting to see anyway.

 ---